Also known as trace elements,and toxic metals.

 Heavy metals can also be toxic for animals.
 Where there are higher concentrations of heavy metals in water, aquatic life can experience biological difficulties.
-In Canada there is a federal standard of thresholds for acceptable concentrations of various heavy metals called the Canadian Water Quality Guidelines for the Protection of Aquatic Life (Table 1: Pg.
+In Canada there is a federal standard of thresholds for acceptable concentrations of various heavy metals, specific limits can be found in Table 1 of The Environmental Quality Guidelines for Alberta Surface Waters (Pg.
 25 to 38).

 How do heavy metals get into the water?

 Although heavy metals occur naturally in rocks and soil, very few enter the water system from natural sources.
 Human use of heavy metals, and mining and refining processes, are the main sources of heavy metals in water.

 Increased human exposure to heavy metals in water comes from activities such as mining, smelting, metal corrosion, and use of metal-containing compounds in domestic and agricultural applications.
 Heavy metals get into the air through various ways, and when they fall with rain or snow they frequently end up in waterways.
 This is a particularly common route for mercury entering the water system.

 In 2016, the U.S. City of Flint, Michigan, gained global attention due to lead entering the drinking water via lead water pipes.
 Lead has not been used in new Canadian water service lines since 1975, however there are lead water pipe systems in use around the world that were installed before the risks to human health were fully understood.
 Lead pipes can corrode when water has a certain temperature, standing time, pH and hardness.
 Lead dissolves most easily in water that is soft and acidic.

 What can we do about heavy metals in the water?

 If you are concerned about lead in your tap water you can have it tested by a lab.